 - Use contextual menus to reveal complexity only when necessary

-2026 Hot Trend: Adaptive navigation that changes based on user roles or usage patterns.
+2026 Hot Trend: adaptive interfaces change navigation by the user’s role, so the same product can surface a different layout and hierarchy depending on the user’s role.
 AI can dynamically surface the most relevant features for each user segment.

 Trend #2 Better Empty States (Empty UX = Onboarding)